-Many of these tri-fold travel strollers tout they can fit into an overhead storage compartment on an airplane, which is more to illustrate how small the fold really is (I can’t think of any reason you’d actually want to put a stroller in the overhead bin – seems like overkill to me – just check it at the gate).
+Many of these tri-fold travel strollers tout they can fit into an overhead storage compartment on an airplane, which is more to illustrate how small the fold really is (I can’t think of any reason you’d actually want to put a stroller in the overhead bin – seems like overkill to me – just check it at the gate for free). 😉

-This stroller is lightweight and has an extremely compact fold, but won’t (obviously) give you as many features.
-Yes, it is technically the world’s smallest folded stroller.
+This stroller is lightweight and has an extremely compact fold.
+In fact, it’s the world’s smallest folded stroller, though it won’t (obviously) give you many features.

-It folds down in two steps (and about 30 seconds, once you get used to it) to become 12x14x7 inches—which is well below carry-on regulations, and as the name suggests, can fit into the “pockit” of a large tote or backpack.
+The Pockit folds down in two steps (and about 30 seconds, once you get used to it… and you do need both hands to fold) to become 12x14x7 inches—which is well below carry-on regulations, and as the name suggests, can fit into the “pockit” of a large tote or backpack.